RyanCao2005/Recipe-Recommender-System/README.md

 By filtering these outliers, we ensured that the dataset remains representative of typical user behavior and preferences.
 This step improves both the quality of insights derived from the data and the reliability of predictions made by our models.
 ## Univariate Analysis

 The histogram below displays the distribution of recipe ratings on a scale of 1 to 5 stars.
-The data reveals a strong skew toward 5-star ratings, indicating that most recipes are highly rated.
-This highlights the challenge of working with imbalanced data in our predictive modeling.
+The data reveals a strong skew toward 5-star ratings, with the majority of recipes receiving top marks.
+This highlights the challenge of working with imbalanced data, where the high concentration of 5-star ratings may affect the performance of predictive models.

 <iframe
   src="assets/distribution_of_ratings.html"